mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each MLS session uses a single ciphersuite that specifies the following primitives to be used in group key computations:

-* A hash function
-* A Diffie-Hellman finite-field group or elliptic curve
+* An Hybrid Public Key Encryption scheme (HPKE)
 * An AEAD encryption algorithm {{!RFC5116}}
+* A Signature scheme
+* A Hash function for the KDF and signature schemes

 The ciphersuite must also specify an algorithm `Derive-Key-Pair` that maps octet strings with the same length as the output of the